LUNCH & ABO MARKETPLACE

 OFFICIAL OPENING

-Sophie Lewis, Chair, Association of British Orchestras & Chief Executive, National Children’s Orchestras of Great Britain, and Abigail Pogson, Chief Executive, The Glasshouse International Centre for Music, opens the 2025 Conference.
+Sophie Lewis, Chair, Association of British Orchestras & Chief Executive, National Children’s Orchestras of Great Britain, and Abigail Pogson, Chief Executive, The Glasshouse International Centre for Music, opens the 2025 Conference, with a welcome video from Classic FM.

 The ‘Presidential Debate’